AdobeDocs/target-learn.en/help/activities/use-metrics-in-activities.md

 ---
 # Use metrics in activities

-How do you measure whether an Adobe Target activity is successful?
-In this video, learn the different types of goal metrics and how to use them to measure the performance of your activity.

-## What you will learn

 In this video, you learn how to:

 * Describe what a "Goal" metric is